ManarShehazi/-ManarShehazi-/README.md

 Welcome to my GitHub profile!
 I'm a Master’s graduate in Data Science & AI from Université Grenoble Alpes.
 I’m passionate about bridging science and engineering to solve real-world problems using machine learning.

-During my R&D internship at Eviden (Atos Group), I:
-- Refactored a state-of-the-art SE(3)-equivariant GNN into a modular, scalable PyTorch Lightning pipeline.
-- Developed attention-based GNN variants inspired by Equiformer to model long-range dependencies in physical systems.
-- Applied SHAP and gradient-based explainability to interpret learned representations in glassy dynamics.
-- Collaborated with physicists and ML engineers on predictive modeling of particle mobility.

 I enjoy working at the intersection of applied research, clean software design, and scalable infrastructure.

 ---